 For Monash university, if you take a gap year, your interview score from previous year will be used: which means you get only one shot at interview!
 So doing well and obtaining the highest possible score in interview is of critical importance.

 Even if you think you will get in without the training, there are several benefits of attending the MedEntry Interview training workshop.
 These include:

 The MedEntry Team has extensive interview expertise and knowledge of the types of questions likely to arise at each university, which we use to provide you with focussed training.

 Our interview guide comes with all of our packages, or can be purchased separately.
 It is packed with information on interview technique, common themes in health science interviews and how to tackle specific questions that will be asked.

-Students attending a UCAT course will have an afternoon of interview preparation to get them started.
+Students attending a UCAT workshop will have an afternoon of interview preparation to get them started.
 Remember, interviews cannot be 'crammed' for; you need to start thinking about them and developing skills early.

 Interview training sessions provide students with strategies and tips on how to succeed in medical or dental interviews.
 The sessions are tailored to the specific university/course for which the student has received an offer, enabling detailed discussion of the specific questions likely to arise at that interview.

 The sessions are conducted in small groups, allowing personalised feedback and interaction to occur.
 An expert will facilitate the session and provide feedback on everything from interview technique to the intricacies of students' answers.